HimanshiRaghav/Cproject/README.md

 *  Logs from build and test steps are saved to the `logs/` directory and uploaded as artifacts.
 *  A GitHub Actions **summary** is appended showing whether:
+  * Build succeeded or failed
+  * Tests passed, failed, or were not found

 ---